Artificial Christmas tree: Production

 Most artificial Christmas trees are made from PVC plastic.
 PVC trees are fire-retardant but not fire-resistant.
 Many of these trees are made in China; from January to August 2005 $69 million worth of artificial trees from China entered the United States.
 Most artificial Christmas trees are manufactured in the Pearl River Delta area in China.
-Between January and September 2011, over 79.7 million dollars' worth of artificial Christmas trees were exported to the United States.
-The number of artificial Christmas trees imported to United States rose 139 million in the same nine-month period in 2012.
+Between January and September 2011, over $79.7 million worth of artificial Christmas trees were exported to the United States.
+The number of artificial Christmas trees imported to the United States rose to 139 million in the same nine-month period in 2012.
 Promoters of artificial trees highlight them as convenient, reusable, and of better quality than artificial trees of old.
 Supporters also note that some apartment buildings have banned natural trees because of fire concerns.

 There is also a robust market for artificial Christmas trees in Poland.
 An estimated 20 percent of all Christmas trees sold in Poland are artificial, and many are made domestically by individual families.
 One producer from Koziegłówki stated that every other house was an artificial tree producer.
 The trees are made from a special film which is imported mostly from China or Thailand.
 Entire families take part in production and the trees are sold throughout Poland with some being exported to the Czech Republic and Slovakia.
 The main artificial Christmas tree producer in Poland is in Piła.

 Environmental issues

 General issues

 The debate about the environmental impact of artificial trees is ongoing.
 Generally, natural tree growers contend that artificial trees are more environmentally harmful than their natural counterpart.
-On the other side of the debate, trade groups such as the American Christmas Tree Association, continue to refute that artificial trees are more harmful to the environment and maintain that the PVC used in Christmas trees has excellent recyclable properties.
+On the other side of the debate, trade groups such as the American Christmas Tree Association continue to refute that artificial trees are more harmful to the environment and maintain that the PVC used in Christmas trees has excellent recyclable properties.
 One researcher at Kansas State University called the idea that artificial trees are eco-friendly an "urban myth".